Helping you grow closer to God

 You should, you ought to, you know the Bible tells you to do it - but the thought of actually sharing your faith with another person gives you sweaty palms and heart palpitations.
 "I'm just not gifted in evangelism," you decide.
 "It's not for me."
 But it is!
 In Share the Love, learn how even you can move from being a "secret agent" Christian to a "public" witness as you develop the heart, skills, and perspective to naturally share Christ as a part of your lifestyle and relationships.More from this series

-I want you to lean back in your seat, and I want you to think about what will come into your mind as I say, “God loves you.”
+I want you to lean back in your seat, I want you to let your mind and emotions get geared in one central spot, and I want you to think about what will come into your mind as I say, “God loves you.”
 What thoughts come?
 What emotions?
 Honestly.

 For some it’s, like, peace… comfort… reassurance.
 For others, it’s a fact.
 I intellectually believe it.
 But I don’t feel it very much.
 Or down deep I don’t think He could really love me.
 I’m unlovable.